What Makes a Drone NDAA Compliant? (2026 Guide)

 NDAA rules prohibit drones made by covered foreign entities.
 These are companies owned, controlled, or substantially influenced by foreign governments that U.S. law designates as national security concerns.

-Focus on corporate ownership and control.
 Branding, resellers, and distribution partners do not affect compliance.
-The company that designs and controls the product is what matters.
+The company that designs and controls the product determines compliance status.
+A drone assembled in the United States by a US subsidiary of a covered foreign parent company is not NDAA-compliant.

 2. Component and Supply Chain Restrictions